kentor/www.kentor.dev/posts/2015-03-17-testing-react-and-flux-applications-with-karma-and-webpack.md

 - karma-webpack
 - jasmine
 - webpack
-- core-js (for ES5 shims)
+- core-js (optional, for ES5 shims for PhantomJS)
-- babel-loader (for ES6 to ES5 transpilation)
+- babel-loader (optional, for ES6 to ES5 transpilation)

 The Karma configuration file, `karma.conf.js` may look something like this: